Accounting policies are the specific policies and procedures used by a company to prepare its financial statements.

 - It is required to comply with ASs.

 - If the change in accounting policy will result in a better presentation of the financial statement.

-Whenever there is a change in accounting policy, the fact should be disclosed in the financial statements of the enterprise.
+Whenever there is a change in accounting policy, the fact should be disclosed in the enterprise’s financial statements.
 The following example will make it clear how the changes in accounting policies are disclosed: